joshtbcr/RequestSAVM/README.md

 ## Limitations

-It will only work for new VMs.
+1) It will only work for new VMs.
-If there is already a VM requested or available, you can click on the VM and the extension will download it (without having to click on Connect).
+2) If there is already a VM requested or available, you can click on the VM and the extension will download it (without having to click on Connect).
-It works only when you are on a page, and not when you have a tab open but without page yet.
-If the Front End code (React) is changed by the team, it will easily break it. :')
+3) If the Front End code (React) is changed by the team, it may easily break it.